 We have the most contact with deodorant and lotions, since we often wear them all the time (or close).
 I have found truly natural deodorant to be very expensive, so I make my own.

 Several oils work well as lotions, even if your skin is oily.
 Grapeseed and olive oils are the two more common choices.
 You need only a couple of drops.
 If it hasn't been absorbed within a couple of minutes, you used too much.

 One by one, look at the products that you are using and choose greener or DIY alternatives.
-An excellent resource for information on personal care products is - a database of products ranked for safety based on their ingredients.

 If I can't eat it, I don't wear it.